What is a Kindergarten Teacher?

 What is the workplace of a Kindergarten Teacher like?

 The classroom environment can be a wonderful place.
-In this workplace, teachers get to express their creativity and mold young minds to want to learn and love the learning process.
-Many kindergarten teachers instruct the same class of students the entire day, but other kindergarten teachers instruct one kindergarten class in the morning and a different class in the afternoon.
+In this workplace, kindergarten teachers get to express their creativity and mold young minds to want to learn and love the learning process.

 A fun environment with bright, vibrant colours and other mentally stimulating components are typical of a kindergarten classroom.
 One of the most fun aspects of the kindergarten classroom environment for teachers is the ability to design their own classroom and incorporate pieces of their own personality into the setting.